 You can also connect a Requirement element to other elements without necessarily having the elements on the same diagram, or having a diagram open.
-Use the Relationship Matrix to create convenient way of quickly building up complex relationships and hierarchies.
+Use the Relationship Matrix to create relationships for requirements; this is a convenient way of quickly building up complex relationships and hierarchies.